env3d/algorithm-binary-search/README.md

   - **Process**: Linear search will compare each movie's rating to find the lowest.
   - **Number of Comparisons**: For 5 movies, it will perform 5 comparisons.

 But what happens if the movies list is sorted by ratings?
-In that case, we don't need to do any comparisons, because the first item would have the lowest rating.
+In that case, we don’t need to search because the lowest-rated movie is already at the front of the list.

 ### Table 2: **Sorted List (Binary Search Assumption)**
 | Index | Movie Title         | Rating |